dreamportdev/Osdev-Notes/08_VirtualFileSystem/01_Overview.md

 # Virtual File System

-After we have made our kernel works with multiple programs, let them communicate each other, handle access to shared resources and protect the kernel space, now it is time to start to think about how to store and access files on our kernel, and how to support one or more file systems.
+After we have made our kernel works with multiple programs, let them communicate each other, handle access to shared resources and protect the kernel space.
+Now it is time to start to think about how to store and access files in our kernel, and how we want to support file systems.

-# The VFS and The File System
+# The VFS and File Systems

 As we probably already know there are many different operating system available nowadays, some are proprietary of specific os/architectures, some are open source etc. Using any operating system daily usually we deal with at least 2/3 different file system types, that can grow quickly if we start to add an external device.
 For example if we are using a linux operating system with an external drive plugged, and a cdrom inserted we are already dealing with three different file system:

-* The main hard drive file system (it can be any of the supported fs like ext2, ext4, reiserfs, etc)
+* The main hard drive file system (it can be any of the supported fs like ext2, ext4, reiserfs, etc).
-* The external drive file system (probably a vfat, exfat or ntfs file system)
+* The external drive file system (probably a vfat, exfat or ntfs file system).
-* The cdrom file system (usually iso9660)
+* The cdrom file system (usually iso9660).
 * The pseudo file-systems like: /proc and /dev in unix-like operating systems.

-But how can an operating system works with so many different file system, how can they coexist like in linux under the same directory tree?
-And most important of all: how are we going to implement it?
+How can an operating system manage all these difference file systems and expose them to userspace under the same interface (and directory tree) - and most important of all: how are we going to implement it?

-In this part we are going to understand how everything works, and how the OS can handle so many different file systems, we will try to make our basic implementation, to put the knowledge to work, and making our OS able to read and write (kind of...) files.
+In this part we're going to look at the subsystem that handles all of this, and how we might implement one.

 It will be divided into two main topics: